fourpastmidnight/mars-rover/README.md

                                   on the specified date.
 This argument is mutually exclusive with --dates

+    --dates <path>                Downloads photos for the NASA Mars rovers for the dates listed in the file specified by <path>.
+The file should consist of one date per line.

     --output <path>               Specify the destination folder where photos will be stored.
 If this argument is not spec- ified, on Windows photos will be stored at: